Charles Schwab Commissions, Fees, and Minimum Deposit

 |Charles Schwab minimum deposit to open account|| $1,000 for cash account, $2,000 for margin account|

 |Fees||Charles Schwab fees|

-The new account application for Charles Schwab is very frustrating.
-There are many unnecessary questions, such as drivers license information.
-Then there was
+Charles Schwab new account application process is very frustrating.
+There are many unnecessary questions, such as drivers

 On the brighter side, Charles Schwab offers checks and a Visa debit card for managing money.
 You also will get a phone call on the day

-you open your account from a customer service representative who will answer all your questions.
+you open the account from a customer service representative who will answer all your questions.

 - Personal guidance is available at no additional cost

 - No surcharges on penny stocks, large orders, or after-hours trading